Alibaba's Magic Numbers

 BF sales number is an estimate of all merchants in the US whereas Alibaba is simply one company, albeit one with a number of platforms through which all merchants can sell.
 It is unlikely that all merchants and vice versa all purchases in China are made through their platform.
 But as it turns out, that is exactly what their reported GMV numbers are implying!

 There is an entertaining and thought provoking write up on the Deep Throat blog.
 The write up shows that Alibaba's GMV numbers are very improbable in comparison with the China's National Bureau of Statistics numbers for the entire e-commerce sector.
 And if you read Deep Throat's Nov.
 2 blog, it highlights that "Alibaba's projected Quarterly GMV of roughly $150 billion to now be greater than all e-commerce sales of physical goods in China (US$146 billion during the same quarter)."
-The take-away is that GMV does not give us an accurate insight into the true sales volume.
+The takeaway is that GMV does not give us an accurate insight into the true sales volume.

 GMV also does not provide an accurate insight into revenue.
 Tim Culpan and Christopher Langner from Bloomberg penned an article titled Finance's Most Useless Metric.
 It shows that GMV at Alibaba is growing while revenue growth is slowing, and shows the opposite at JD.com (NASDAQ:JD).
 They also point out that GMV and revenue growth figures moved in the opposite direction.
 This disconnect casts doubt over the actual impact that GMV has on expanding the top line.

-Looking at the quarterly revenue numbers in the graph below (source: Alibaba annual report, page 7 - click on graph for link) you can see that the revenue that Alibaba generated from Taobao and T-mall in comparison to GMV bounces between 2% and 3% and shows no clear correlation other than both seem to spike in Q4 when Singles Day takes place.
+Looking at the quarterly revenue numbers in the graph below (source: Alibaba annual report, page 7 - click on graph for link), you can see that the revenue that Alibaba generated from Taobao and T-mall in comparison to GMV bounces between 2% and 3% and shows no clear correlation other than both seem to spike in Q4 when Singles' Day takes place.

 Beside the revenue percentage being somewhat volatile in comparison to GMV, it is also very low.
-For example if you compare the GMV ratios of Amazon (NASDAQ:AMZN) and Alibaba (source: Trefis) you will notice that Amazon's revenue to GMV is almost 50% (the inverse of 2.1 shown in the table below).
+For example, if you compare the GMV ratios of Amazon (NASDAQ:AMZN) and Alibaba (source: Trefis), you will notice that Amazon's revenue to GMV is almost 50% (the inverse of 2.1 shown in the table below).

 Now, I get that the Amazon business model is different from Alibaba in the sense that Amazon acts as the seller and fulfiller of goods in addition to being a platform through which third parties can sell whereas Alibaba is more of a marketing platform for third parties.
-The point is that while GMV has serious shortcomings it seems a less volatile and better predictor of revenue for Amazon than for Alibaba.
+The point is that while GMV has serious shortcomings, it seems a less volatile and better predictor of revenue for Amazon than for Alibaba.

 To recap, GMV is not an accurate measure for actual sales volume and it is not an accurate indicator for revenue.
 That did not stop Alibaba from giving the metric a lot of prominence, and it did not stop analysts, journalists, and investors alike from getting excited by it.
 A simple word count of the annual report shows it 81 times, and the Q1 earnings release 31 times.
 Then something interesting happens: no reference to GMV whatsoever in the Q1 earnings release.
 Why?